 Overview of Vitamin B12

-Vitamin B12, also known as cobalamin is required to upkeep neurological health, and also for healthy red blood cells.
+Vitamin B12, also known as cobalamin, is required for neurological health, and also for healthy red blood cells.
 This vitamin is mainly found in animal products like meat, fish, eggs etc. So, people that do not consume meat are advised to get their dose of vitamin b12 from dietary supplements.
 Sometimes, foods such as soya milk are fortified with vitamin b12.

 Vitamin B12 Deficiency Symptoms